 United States History (Grade 11)

 This course investigates the major themes and events in American history since colonial times that have helped to shape the American character.
 The course of study is guided by the central questions: What does it mean to be “American”?
 How has the meaning of American identity changed, and not changed, over time?
-Students will trace the origins, essence, and significance of American identity across time by closely examining ten key turning points in American history.
+Students will trace the origins, essence, and significance of American identity across time by closely examining key turning points in American history.
 Students will be challenged to critically analyze a wide variety of primary and secondary sources and to develop organized, well-substantiated, and precise analytical essays.
-The course includes the writing of a research paper that evaluates the solutions posed by various constituents to solve a dilemma in American history.
+During the third quarter, students embark on a focused research unit in which they formulate a historically specific question, conduct independent research using primary and secondary sources, and complete a formal history research paper.
 Active class participation is an integral part of the course.
-This course prepares students for the SAT United States History subject test in May/June.

 Psychology (Grade 12)

 This course serves as an introduction to the study of psychology as a science.
 It covers major topic areas such as the structure/function of the nervous system, biological basis for behavior, Personality Theory, Sensation/Perception, Learning Theory and so on.
 Year-long themes include: the nature of scientific theory, the necessary and sufficient aspects of a “theoretical explanation” of behavior and the ethical implications of the diagnosis and treatment of behavior.